elidek-themis/mitigation-algorithms/Fair_K-means/README.md

 * Each data point has a binary sensitive attribute (e.g., red / blue)
 * Each cluster has imbalance based on balance metric
-* Clusters with strong imbalance exert a corrective influence
+* Clusters with strong imbalance exert a strong influence
-* Points are assigned to the cluster with the strongest combined influence
+* Points are assigned to the cluster with the strongest combined influence/force
 * Centroids are updated as usual
 * The process repeats until convergence

-When ( \lambda = 0 ), the algorithm behaves exactly like standard K-Means.
+When ( λ = 0 ), the algorithm behaves exactly like standard K-Means.

 ---